opendaylight/docs/docs/user-guide/bgp-user-guide.rst

 To exchange routing information between two BGP systems (peers), it is required to configure a peering on both BGP speakers first.
 This mean that each BGP speaker has a white list of neighbors, representing remote peers, with which the peering is allowed.
 BGP uses TCP as its transport protocol, by default listens on port 179.

-.. important:: OpenDaylight BGP plugin is configured to listen on port *1790*, due to privileged ports restriction for non-root users.
-   One of the workarounds is to use port redirection.

 The TCP connection is established between two peers and they exchange messages to open and confirm the connection parameters followed by routes exchange.

 Here is a sample basic neighbor configuration: